artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/README.md

 5. Finally, test on the board the exercise shown in the video from the previous item: [Guided exercise HW Counters](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Integrated_Systems_Architecture/Lab3#exercise-1) (first exercise).

+6. You can find more details about the VeeR EH1/EL2 microarchitecture in Labs 11 to 17 of the full RVfpga package.

 **JUNE 20 SESSION:**